 Important Travel Information

-For those with a sweet tooth Mangalore has one of the largest chocolate factories in Asia that has been established in the hinterland of the city.
+For those with a sweet tooth Mangaluru has one of the largest chocolate factories in Asia that has been established in the hinterland of the city.

-The development of Mangalore has been spearheaded by the setting up of the new all-weather Mangalore port.
-The harbour, with extensive mineral-handling facilities to export the rich iron ore excavated and processed in the Kudremukh area up in the hills, together with the newly completed Konkan railway along the West Coast, has made Mangalore a transport hub.
+The development of Mangaluru has been spearheaded by the setting up of the new all-weather Mangaluru port.
+The harbour, with extensive mineral-handling facilities to export the rich iron ore excavated and processed in the Kudremukh area up in the hills, together with the newly completed Konkan railway along the West Coast, has made Mangaluru a transport hub.

 Caper Travel India offers a wide range of South India Tour Packages.
 For more details send us query.